 Raymond W. Kelly ’63 Student Commons, 5th Floor

-Manhattan College is pleased to present our second forum led by panelists who are developing how we use and think about Artificial Intelligence (AI) and Quantum Computing (QC), along with members of the Boards of Advisors of our six schools, who are working professionals across a wide range of industries.
+Manhattan University is pleased to present our second forum led by panelists who are developing how we use and think about Artificial Intelligence (AI) and Quantum Computing (QC), along with members of the Boards of Advisors of our six schools, who are working professionals across a wide range of industries.
 Together, these industry experts will help all of us explore and better understand the Ethical Implications of Artificial Intelligence and Quantum Computing.

 The forum will be moderated by Michael Grabowski, Ph.D., chair of the Communication department,